staticafi/cbmc/src/goto-instrument/contracts/doc/user/contracts-assigns.md

 aliases `box.ptr`.
 And hence if we later write to `*ptr`, we will fail to infer the assigns target `__CPROVER_object_whole(box.ptr)`.

-However, the failed inference not result in unsound result.
+However, the failed inference does not result in unsoundness.
 That is, CBMC will report assignability-checks failure when the inferred assigns clauses are not accurate.